Works at Hackney, London

 Justin joined Watsi on November 4th, 2014.
-Five years ago, Justin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Justin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Justin's most recent donation traveled 6,200 miles to support Phuon, a tuk tuk driver from Cambodia, to fund severe burn treatment.

 Justin has funded healthcare for 49 patients in 11 countries.